pb82/MissMatch/README.md

       * o(.x:n@x)

-  - o(.coord:o(.x:n@x, .y:n@y)) matches an object that has (at least) a property 'coord'. 'coord' further required to be an object an provide
+  - o(.coord:o(.x:n@x, .y:n@y)) matches an object that has (at least) a property 'coord'. 'coord' is further required to be an object and provide
     (at least) the properties 'x' and 'y'.
 They are then bound to variables and can be used in the handler function.

 Patterns can contain string literals: